Abdullahkiet/Tic-Tac-Toe-AI-with-Minimax-Algorithm/README.md

 # Tic-Tac-Toe-AI-with-Minimax-Algorithm with Js
-AI Agent for Tic Tac Toe using j s
+AI Agent for Tic Tac Toe using java